MicrosoftDocs/azure-aks-docs/articles/aks/azure-cni-overlay.md

 ## Next steps

-To learn how to upgrade existing clusters Azure CNI overlay, see [Upgrade Azure Kubernetes Service (AKS) IPAM modes and Dataplane Technology](upgrade-aks-ipam-and-dataplane.md).
+To learn how to upgrade existing clusters to Azure CNI overlay, see [Upgrade Azure Kubernetes Service (AKS) IPAM modes and Dataplane Technology](upgrade-aks-ipam-and-dataplane.md).

 To learn how to utilize AKS with your own Container Network Interface (CNI) plugin, see [Bring your own Container Network Interface (CNI) plugin](use-byo-cni.md).